Back to blog

 Readiness Gates That Keep The Timeline Honest

 Every phase needs a gate.
 Without gates, the timeline becomes a wish list and the team carries unresolved risks into production.
-A simple gate model asks whether business value, data readiness, integration access, and governance are strong enough to continue.
+A simple gate model asks whether business value, data readiness, integration access, governance, evaluation evidence, and operating ownership are strong enough to continue.

 Use the AI Agent Readiness Assessment before agentic workflows because tool access, human review, and governance controls become more important when AI can take actions.
-For lower-risk assistants, the same logic still applies: do not expand until reviewers trust output quality and the support owner knows what to do when the system fails.
+For lower-risk assistants, the same logic still applies: do not expand until reviewers trust output quality, monitoring can detect regressions, and the support owner knows what to do when the system fails.

 Common Timeline Blockers